 If you have a changelog with a big amount of changesets that include complex and simple contexts such as

-contexts="test, dev, qa and master", you need to pass the following on the command line:
+context="test" for changeset 2, you need to pass the following on the command line to deploy them:

 Using contexts for test data